 Of course, if you don’t have any furniture, moving is as simple as packing up a few boxes and throwing them in the car.

-However, moving the big stuff requires more planning and strategizing to make sure your larger items make it to your new place in one piece.
-This is a particularly challenging thing to do if you are planning on finding one of the many out of state moving companies to help you move to a new state.
+However, moving the big stuff requires more planning to make sure your larger items make it to your new place in one piece.
+This is a particularly challenging thing to do if you are planning on finding one of the many out-of-state moving companies to help you move to a new state.

 If you are moving locally, then you can always try the cheap DIY approach of strapping your sofa to the roof of your car and hoping for the best- this will save you a lot of money.